Payne325/Talks/bongosero/RustCPP Cardiff/CardiffRustCPPTalk.md

 ## References
 Thanks for watching/listening/reading.
-I've uploaded these slides and some notes to my github, where you can also find the f-trak and bongosero projects as well.
+I've uploaded these slides and some notes to my GitHub, where you can also find the f-trak and bongosero projects as well.
 The notes also contain references to the various articles I read and borrowed images from for this presentation.

 https://github.com/not-yet-awesome-rust/not-yet-awesome-rust#computer-vision